Timeline - Uprising against Libya's Muammar Gaddafi

 February 28 - EU governments approve a package of sanctions against Gaddafi and his closest advisers including an arms embargo and bans on travel to the bloc.

-March 5 - The rebel National Transitional Council (NTC) in Benghazi declares itself the sole representative for Libya.
+March 5 - The rebel National Transitional Council (NTC) meets in Benghazi and declares itself the sole representative for Libya.

 March 10 - France recognises the NTC as legitimate representative of Libya's people.
 Libya suspends diplomatic relations with France the next day.